taiyuechain/taiyuechain/README 2.md

 }
 ```

-With the genesis state defined in the above JSON file, you'll need to initialize **every** Getrue node
+With the genesis state defined in the above JSON file, you'll need to initialize **every** Gtai node
 with it prior to starting it up to ensure all blockchain parameters are correctly set:

 ```
-$ getrue init path/to/genesis.json
+$ gtai init path/to/genesis.json
 ```

 #### Running a private miner

-To start a getrue instance for single node, use genesis as above, and run it with these flags:
+To start a gtai instance for single node, use genesis as above, and run it with these flags:

 ```
-$ getrue --nodiscover --singlenode --mine --coinbase 0x8a45d70f096d3581866ed27a5017a4eeec0db2a1 --bftkeyhex "c1581e25937d9ab91421a3e1a2667c85b0397c75a195e643109938e987acecfc" --bftip "192.168.68.43" console
+$ gtai --nodiscover --singlenode --mine --coinbase 0x8a45d70f096d3581866ed27a5017a4eeec0db2a1 --bftkeyhex "c1581e25937d9ab91421a3e1a2667c85b0397c75a195e643109938e987acecfc" --bftip "192.168.68.43" console
 ```

 Which will start sending transactions periodly to this node and mining fruits and blocks.